Stock and Corporate Bonds

 No

-*1: Purpose of holding, quantitative benefits of holding, reasons for an increase in number of shares.
+*1: Purpose of shareholding, overview of business alliance, quantitative effects of shareholding, and reasons for increase in the number of shares held.

 Name